Orla O'Rourke

 Orla O'Rourke is an Irish actress known for her role in the 2014 film Calvary.

 Early life and education

 O'Rourke was born in Zambia to Irish parents.
 Her family returned to Ireland when she was five.
 At 13, she entered drama school.
 At 16, she acted in public in Adult Child/ Dead Child.
 Orla earned a degree in film and broadcasting.

 Career

-While still studying, O'Rourke began her first regular role as "Sinead Kelly" in the television show The Clinic.
+While still studying, O'Rourke began her first regular role as Sinéad Kelly in the television show The Clinic.
 She then worked on Malice Aforethought for director David Blair.
 She acted in a first feature film The Front Line, directed by David Gleeson.

 After graduation, she worked in England on the TV drama Casualty and the film Harry Brown with Michael Caine, Emily Mortimer, and Charlie Creed-Miles.

 Filmography

-O'Rourke has acted in the following.
+O'Rourke has acted in the following: